Photography and Creative Direction

 About the Project:

-Continental Drift is an ambitious multimedia documentary project made in partnership with the renowned photography cooperative Magnum Photos and MSNBC.com examining the worst migrant crisis in human history.
-By 2016, there were more than 60 million people across the globe on the run for their lives, stateless and scared, fleeing war and persecution.
-“We are witnessing a paradigm change, an unchecked slide into an era in which the scale of global forced displacement as well as the response required is now clearly dwarfing anything seen before,” UN High Commissioner for Refugees António Guterres declared.
-To address the complexity and global scope of the story, we dispatched ten Magnum photographers around the world, each to tell a unique story of regional displacement, exile, conflict, persecution and struggle.
-Together, they tell a much larger and more nuanced narrative of this unprecedented moment in what amounts to a chapter in human history.
+Continental Drift is an ambitious multimedia documentary created in partnership with the renowned photography collective Magnum Photos and MSNBC.
+It explores the largest migrant crisis in human history.
+By 2016, over 60 million people around the world were displaced, stateless, scared, and fleeing war and persecution.
+“We are witnessing a paradigm change, an unchecked slide into an era in which the scale of global forced displacement, as well as the response required, is now clearly dwarfing anything seen before,” said UN High Commissioner for Refugees António Guterres.
+To capture the complexity and global scope of this crisis, we sent ten Magnum photographers across the world.
+Each focused on a specific region and story documenting displacement, exile, conflict, persecution, and resilience.
+Together, their work forms a larger, more nuanced narrative of this unprecedented moment in history.

 My Role:

-Over the course of a year, I led a team of designers, writers, editors, data visualization journalists, engineers and developers to create a unique, immersive digital feature presentation consisting of eleven hard-coded chapters on a free-standing microsite for MSNBC.com.
-The result was an award-winning, stand out example of forward-thinking journalism for the modern age.
-We succeeded in raising awareness for the issues and engaging a public discourse on severely under-reported stories.
-Magnum Photos approached me with the idea and together our teams worked for a year to make it a reality.
-Magnum produced the photography in the field and my team oversaw all aspects of the production and storytelling.
-I worked closely with the editorial, design, development, marketing/sales and finance teams to implement a successful strategy for the project.
-We launched one chapter every month over the course of a year as the project evolved.
-We also designed a coordinated social media campaign with the launch of each new chapter across multiple platforms growing a far-reaching and engaged audience internationally.
+For a year, I led a multidisciplinary team of designers, writers, editors, data visualization journalists, engineers, and developers to create an immersive, custom digital feature for MSNBC.com.
+Hosted on a standalone microsite, the eleven-chapter project was developed in collaboration with Magnum Photos, who first approached me with the concept.
+While Magnum handled the production of the photography in the field, my team was responsible for all aspects of presentation and storytelling.
+We partnered with editorial, design, development, marketing, sales, and finance teams to execute a cohesive strategy.
+Each chapter launched monthly over the course of a year, as the work was shot.
+We also designed a coordinated social media campaign with the launch of each chapter across multiple platforms, growing a far-reaching and engaged audience internationally.
+The project went on to win multiple awards and successfully raised awareness and sparked public discourse around severely under-reported issues.

 Involvement